guayang/depo/README.md

 # depo
-Example from Agile Web Development with Rail
+Online store example from Agile Web Development with Rails 4